-DATE : TO: (Employee's Name) FROM : : ve reviewed your request for leave under the FMLA and any supporting documentation u have provided.
-We received your most recent information oncided: Α. FMLA APPROVED as FMI Your FMLA leave request is approved.
-All leave taken for this reason will be designated LA leave. or are or we are MLA requires that you notify us as soon as practicable if dates of scheduled leave change extended, or were initially unknown.
-Based on the information you have provided to date, providing the following information about the amount of time that will be counted against ave entitlement: ☐ Pro ovided there is no deviation from your anticipated leave schedule, the following number of hours, days, or weeks that will be counted against your FMLA entitlement: Because the leave you will need will be unscheduled, it is not possible to provide the days or weeks that will be counted against your FMLA entitlement at this time.
-You have not to request this information once in a 30-day period (if leave was taken in the 30-day because of the counter of Please be advised (check if applicable): this rea You have requested to use paid leave during your FMLA leave.
+DATE : TO: (Employee's Name) FROM [: we reviewed your request for leave under the FMLA and any supporting documentation u have provided.
+We received your most recent information oncided: Α. FMLA APPROVED as FMl Your FMLA leave request is approved.
+All leave taken for this reason will be designated LA leave. or are o MLA requires that you notify us as soon as practicable if dates of scheduled leave change extended, or were initially unknown.
+Based on the information you have provided to date, providing the following information about the amount of time that will be counted against eave entitlement: □ Pro ovided there is no deviation from your anticipated leave schedule, the following number of hours, days, or weeks that will be counted against your FMLA entitlement: Because the leave you will need will be unscheduled, it is not possible to provide the days or weeks that will be counted against your FMLA entitlement at this time.
+You have ht to request this information once in a 30-day period (if leave was taken in the 30-day).
+Please be advised (check if applicable): this rea You have requested to use paid leave during your FMLA leave.
 Any paid leave taken for ason will count against your FMLA leave entitlement.
 We are requiring you to substitute or use paid leave during your FMLA leave. □ employ You will be required to present a fitness-for-duty certificate to be restored to yment.
 If such certification is not timely received, your return to work may be delayed until certification is provided.
-A list of the essential functions of your positions $\square$ is not attached.
-If attached, the fitness-for-duty certification must address your ability to perform these functions. В. ADDITIONAL INFORMATION REQUIRED approv Additional information is needed to determine if your FMLA leave request can be ed: the FM than The certification you have provided is not complete and sufficient to determine whether the FMLA applies to your leave request.
-You must provide the following information no later than, unless it is not practicable under the particular circumstances (provide at least seven calendar days) despite your diligent good faith efforts, or your leave may be denied.
-(Specify info rmation needed to make the certification complete and sufficient) ☐ certific We are exercising our right to have you obtain a second or third opinion medical ration at our expense, and we will provide further details at a later time.
+A list of the essential functions of your positions \square is \square is not attached.
+If attached, the fitness-for-duty certification must address your ability to perform these functions. В. ADDITIONAL INFORMATION REQUIRED □ approv Additional information is needed to determine if your FMLA leave request can be ed: than circum (provide at le The certification you have provided is not complete and sufficient to determine whether the FMLA applies to your leave request.
+You must provide the following information no later than (Specify infor rnation needed to make the certification complete and sufficient) ☐ We are exercising our right to have you obtain a second or third opinion medical certification at our expense, and we will provide further details at a later time.
 C. YOUR FMLA REQUEST IS NOT APPROVED Your FMLA Leave is Not Approved.
 The FMLA does not apply to your leave request.
 You have exhausted your FMLA leave entitlement in the applicable 12-month period.